An underwater glider prior to descent. In the background the research ship Ludwig Prandtl. -image: HZG-

 The scientific work of the divison is closely linked with stakeholder interactions and science communication.

-The scientists of our division closely collaborate with the other two divisions of the Institute of Coastal Research as well as the Climate Service Center Germany (GERICS), and the Alfred-Wegener Institute (AWI) in Topic 2 and Topic 4 of the joint Helmholtz program PACES.
+The scientists of our division closely collaborate with the other two divisions of the Institute of Coastal Research as well as the Climate Service Center Germany (GERICS), and the Alfred-Wegener Institute (AWI) in the new period IV of the Program-orientated funding (POF IV) in the joint Helmholtz program.